misterdown/wirender/README.md

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.
-Because we all love fixing bugs and improving code.
+Because we all LOVE fixing bugs.

 ## License